 This is best shown soon after Liu Bei ascends the throne, with Zhang Fei visiting him at night and railing against Zhuge Liang's strong advice against going to war with Wu.

 Xu Chu for Wei.
-Even when Cao Cao is angry at him for killing his old friend Xu You, for making disparaging remarks while drunk.
+Even when Cao Cao is angry at him for killing his old friend Xu You, for making disparaging remarks about Cao Cao while drunk.
 Cao Cao screams "Unacceptable!", and Xu Chu simply answers "Just replace his head with mine!" without batting an eye.

-Reassigned to Antarctica: Tian Feng is one of many characters demoted to menial positions for getting on the boss's bad side.
+Reassigned to Antarctica: Tian Feng is one of many characters demoted to menial positions for getting on the boss' bad side.

 Regent for Life: Although officially Chancellor, Cao Cao successfully becomes this to Emperor Xian.